-- All nominations should be submitted in writing to Dr. Patrice Lindsay RN, PhD, Director, Health Systems at the Heart and Stroke Foundation of Canada (Patrice.lindsay@heartandstroke.ca). - All nominations must include the following: - Name of nominating individual or group - Name of nominee, professional designation of nominee (if applicable), current role and affiliations - Up to a 500 word statement of the attributes and accomplishments of the nominee that would demonstrate their eligibility and worthiness for this award - Additional letters of support from peers of the nominee will be accepted but are not required for consideration.
+- All nominations should be submitted in writing to Laurie Charest, Coordinator, Health Systems at the Heart and Stroke Foundation of Canada (laurie.charest@heartandstroke.ca). - All nominations must include the following: - Name of nominating individual or group - Name of nominee, location, email contact information, professional designation of nominee (if applicable), current role and affiliations - Up to a 500 word statement of the attributes and accomplishments of the nominee that would demonstrate their eligibility and worthiness for this award

+Additional letters of support from peers of the nominee will be accepted but are not required for consideration.
 All letters of support should also be under 500 words and focus on significant contributions and reasons why the nominee is deserving of this recognition.